Adobo fried rice with green onions and pork belly

 Instructions

-4. Top with a fried egg and sliced green onions!
+Adobo fried rice with fried egg and green onions

 Filipino Adobo Fried Rice